MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/secure.md

 - **Identify data risks.** Consider the significant effects on your organization’s stakeholders and compliance obligations that can result from sensitive data loss or exposure.
 Use enterprise-wide tools like [Microsoft Purview Insider Risk Management](/purview/insider-risk-management) to assess insider risk and maintain data security throughout the business.
 Across all AI workloads, classify and prioritize risks based on the sensitivity of the data that they process, store, or transmit.

 - **Conduct AI threat modeling.** Perform company-wide AI [threat modeling](https://www.microsoft.com/securityengineering/sdl/threatmodeling) by using frameworks like STRIDE to assess potential attack vectors for all AI workloads.
 Update threat models regularly to adapt to new AI use cases and threats.
-The [AI CoE](./center-of-excellence.md) should consider centralizing AI threat modeling to ensure a uniform approach across the organization and mitigate risks associated with various AI models, data sources, and processes.
+The [AI Center of Excellence](./center-of-excellence.md) should consider centralizing AI threat modeling to ensure a uniform approach across the organization and mitigate risks associated with various AI models, data sources, and processes.

 - **Test AI models.** Conduct red-team testing against [generative AI models](/azure/ai-services/openai/concepts/red-teaming) and nongenerative models to assess their vulnerability to attacks.
 Tools like [PyRIT](https://github.com/Azure/PyRIT/tree/main#python-risk-identification-tool-for-generative-ai-pyrit) can automate this process for generative AI, so that you can challenge the model's outputs under various conditions.
 This step is highly technical and requires dedicated expertise to perform effectively.